Getting rid of an old phone or computer? Protect your data first.

-If you’re getting rid of your old laptop, smartphone, tablet or other gadget—we’ve previously covered some of the best options for recycling or reusing it—you need to protect your private data before parting with your unwanted hardware.
+No matter how you choose to get rid of your old laptop, smartphone, tablet, or other gadget (there are great options for recycling or reusing it if you don’t want to throw it away), you need to protect your private data before parting with your unwanted device.

 Are all your photos stored somewhere safe?
-Are you sure your laptop’s new owner can’t get at your banking spreadsheets?
+Are you sure your laptop’s new owner can’t access your banking spreadsheets?
 Disposing of old hardware can be a privacy minefield, but staying safe isn’t difficult if you know what you’re doing.

 Back up all your important data

-Firstly and perhaps most obviously, you need to get your files off your old devices and on to somewhere new—preferably in two new separate places (like another computer and the web) to make sure if one backup fails you’ve got another in place.
+Firstly and perhaps most obviously, you need to get your files off your old device and onto something else—preferably two separate places (like another computer and the web)—to make sure your data stays safe if one backup fails.

-If you’re already using apps and services that are based on the web, like Gmail or Netflix, then you can relax a little—all your content will be waiting for you on the new device the next time you sign in.
+If you’re already using apps and services that are based on the web, like Gmail or Netflix, you can relax a little—all your content will be waiting for you on your new device the next time you sign in.

 For those not using web-based services, there are several ways to save your data.
-Programs like Dropbox, Google Drive, CrashPlan and Backblaze will all put your files in the cloud for you, but plans large enough to duplicate your entire computer will cost anywhere from $50-$100 annually (the most expensive plan, Google’s $30 TB/month, costs $3600 annually).
-Or, you can invest in an external hard drive and simply copy your files over from your device—though it may be worth getting a second hard drive as a fail-safe in case one gets corrupted.
+Programs like Dropbox, Google Drive, CrashPlan, and Backblaze will all put your files in the cloud for you, but plans large enough to duplicate your entire computer will cost anywhere from $5 to $20 a month (most plans these days are billed monthly, but for budgeting purposes that’s $60 to $240 per year).
+Or, you can buy an external hard drive and simply copy your files over from your device—though it may be worth getting a second hard drive as a fail-safe in case one gets corrupted.

-Both Android and iOS back up certain bits of information automatically—see here and here, respectively, for details—but they don’t necessarily get everything, so verify your files are safely in place before starting your eBay auction or heading to the local recycling depot.
+Both Android and iOS back up certain bits of information automatically, but they don’t necessarily snag everything, so verify your files are safely in place before starting your eBay auction or heading to the local recycling depot.

-And while you’re transferring the contents of your smartphone, Google Photos is an excellent cross-platform service that’s free to use, though it will compress your photos to 16 megapixels and your videos to 1080p.
+And while you’re transferring the contents of your smartphone, Google Photos is an excellent cross-platform service that’s free to use, and you can choose from several storage and upload options to conserve storage space or eliminate photo or video compression.
 However, there are plans you can pay for to keep your memories in full resolution.
-For more tips on backing up photos to the cloud, check out this guide.
+While we like this option for backing up photos to the cloud, there are others you may prefer.

-A lot of applications out there—Microsoft Office, iTunes, Photoshop, Spotify—keep a record of how many devices you’re logged onto at the same time.
+A lot of applications—like Microsoft Office, Apple Music, Photoshop, and Spotify—keep a record of how many devices you’re logged onto at the same time.
 If you try to register a brand new computer without unregistering the old one first, you might get a nasty surprise.

-To be fair to the likes of Microsoft and Adobe, they make it fairly easy to manage your active devices, but the best approach is to make sure you completely sign out of old phones, tablets, and computers.
+To be fair to the likes of Microsoft and Adobe, these companies make it fairly easy to manage your active devices, but the best approach is to make sure you completely sign out of old phones, tablets, and computers.

-In the case of iTunes, for example, you need to open the Account menu and select Authorizations then De-authorize This Computer.
+In the case of Apple Music, for example, you need to open the Account menu, select Authorizations, and then Deauthorize This Computer.
 You should also sign out of your Apple ID as well from the same menu.
 What’s more, Apple suggests signing out of your Apple ID account and disconnecting iCloud if you’re getting rid of an iPhone or iPad—there are detailed instructions for how to do this on Apple’s support site.

-Over on Android, you don’t have to sign out of your Google accounts before wiping your phone (see below), but do make sure all your stuff is backed up.
-You might need to deauthorize certain apps though—Google Play Music is one example where you have a limited number of devices you can sync to.
+Over on Android, you don’t have to sign out of your Google accounts before wiping your phone (we’ll get to that below), but you should make sure all your stuff is backed up and you might need to deauthorize certain apps.
 As a general rule of thumb, the services you’re paying for are the ones you need to look out for.

 If rely on your phone for getting past two-step authorization protection on sites like Facebook and Twitter, you might need to temporarily disable this feature and set up on a new device before you get rid of your old one.
 Check the small print for the services you’re using (here’s how to move Google Authenticator to a new device, for example).

-On mobile devices, you can simply download your apps again on a new device (Apple and Google will remember which ones you’ve paid for).
-However, on both Windows and macOS desktop computers it’s not quite as straightforward.
+On mobile devices, you can simply download your apps again on your new device (Apple and Google will remember which ones you’ve paid for).
+However, it’s not quite as straightforward on both Windows and macOS desktop computers.
 Always double-check you can get your software back, which usually means re-downloading it from the web.
 Games are another set of programs you should check—here’s the process for moving a Steam library from one computer to another.

 Securely wipe your old devices

-On stock Android, the option you want is in the Settings app: choose Backup & reset then Factory data reset to start the process.
-If you’re not using the pure version of Android straight from Google then the menu labels might not be exactly the same, but there should be a similar option somewhere in the settings.
+On stock Android, the option you want is in the Settings app: choose System, Advanced, Reset options, and Delete all data (factory reset) to start the process.
+If you’re not using the pure version of Android straight from Google, the menu labels might not be exactly the same, but there should be a similar option somewhere in the settings.

-In Windows 10, open the Settings panel from the Start menu then choose Update & security, then Recovery, then click Get started under the Reset this PC heading.
+In Windows 10, open the Settings panel from the Start menu, choose Update & Security, then Recovery, find the Reset this PC heading, and click Get started.

-In the case of Windows and macOS you can just delete files and apps without reinstalling the operating system, but it makes it easier for the computer’s next owner to get them back, especially if you’re using an older mechanical hard drive rather than a modern SSD.
-For the last few years Macs have been moving towards SSDs, so you should be safe, but on Windows enlist the help of a free tool like Eraser or Blank and Secure to make sure your data really is gone forever.
+You can also just delete files and apps without reinstalling the Windows or macOS operating system, but this makes it easier for the computer’s next owner to get them back, especially if you’re using an older mechanical hard drive rather than a modern SSD.
+For the last few years, Macs have been moving towards SSDs, so you should be safe, but Windows users should enlist the help of a free tool like Eraser or Blank and Secure to make sure your data really is gone forever.